xavierbaude/VMware-coreos-multi-nodes-Kubernetes/README.md

 	cd <path to datastore>/cloud-config/
 	mkisofs -R -V config-2 -o config-master.iso master/

+Note: mkisofs has been removed from recent Debian releases.
+If you happen to be affected by this try xorrisofs (same parameters as above) which is available from the package xorriso.

 # Cloud-Config for minion node
 On the VMware datastore, create a directory and initialize config, example :